By Alexandra V. Maragha

 Take marriage proposals, for example.
 The time in the relationship spent and affects the timing of interest leading to when the question is proposed or topic is discussed.
-The setting, and method of delivery at that point is then determined by the timing of the message initiated and the desired outcome of the message determined by the timing and delivery.
+The setting and method of delivery at that point is then determined by the timing of the message initiated and the desired outcome of the message determined by the timing and delivery.

 Likewise, some of the most immediate reactions to events come as quickly as possible directly after an event has occurred to ensure the message has its greatest impact in order to inform the audience it is meant to reach.
-When information is released that intends to lead to open lines of communication and dialogue, that information is time released according to a sensed need to initiate and take lead to stimulate an audience to follow and engage in the overall communication process.
+When information is released that intends to lead to open lines of communication and dialogue, that information is time-released according to a sensed need to initiate and take lead to stimulate an audience to follow and engage in the overall communication process.

-Timing effects when people are most perceptive to receiving and understanding the context and meaning of messages.
+Timing effects when people are most perceptive of receiving and understanding the context and meaning of messages.
 By effectively “tuning in” to trends and patterns of the time of day to the timing of urgency of a situation, messages and communication can be the key difference between people hearing and people listening.